5752 Neville Hall, Room 217

 Tuesday & Thursday 11:00 – 12:00, and by appointment.

 Women’s, Gender, and Sexuality Studies 101; Also courses in the following areas, at both the undergraduate and graduate level:

 Feminist and queer theory

 Elizabeth Neiman is an Assistant Professor in both English and Women’s, Gender, and Sexuality Studies.
 Her research interests include British Romanticism, history of the novel, feminist theory, and the digital humanities.
 Her current book project (on the popular Romantic-era publishing house, the Minerva Press) puts the work of popular female novelists back into conversation with canonical writers, from William Wordsworth to Mary Wollstonecraft to Percy Shelley.
 Professor Neiman teaches introductory courses in both WGS and English, as well as upper-level and graduate courses in British Romanticism, the Victorian era, and feminist and queer theory.

 “Painting the Soul: A Complex Legacy of Romanticism in Edith Johnstone’s New Woman Novel, A Sunless Heart, 1894.”
-Women’s Writing (forthcoming).
+Women’s Writing (3 June, 2017).

 “One Site Ranks Maine Fourth for Women but there is More to the Story.”
 Bangor Daily News, Bangor, Maine, April 1, 2016.

 “Cisgender is now in the dictionary: it reminds us to reflect on our gender.”
 Bangor Daily News, Bangor, Maine, July 10, 2015.

 “Lessons about Gender in Dress Codes.”
 Bangor Daily News, Bangor, Maine, October 3-4, 2015.